According to the NHTSA, distraction is anything that diverts a driver’s attention from driving the vehicle and responding to events.

 Using your cell phone while driving can be very dangerous.
-It is illegal in Pennsylvania to use your cell phone while driving to send or receive texts, emails, or messages of any kind.
+It is illegal in Pennsylvania to use your cell phone while driving to send texts, emails, or messages of any kind.

 What a Distracted Driver Means For You:

 A distracted driver is a negligent driver.
 When using a cell phone, the driver violates his/her duty of care to other drivers.
-This breach of duty is considered negligence and when it results in an accident, the driver becomes liable for the damages caused.
-The driver become liable for the damages he or she causes.
+A distracted driver poses a safety risk for everyone else and when it results in an wreck, crash, or injury – the driver becomes liable for the damages caused.

 When to Hire a Law Firm:

 If you have been in an accident that was not your fault – a distracted at fault party can be an aggravating factor that leads to a higher recovery.
 This can bring some comfort to families dealing with unexpected medical issues, loss of wages and earning potential, and in the most tragic of cases – a loss of a loved one.

 Trooper Adam Reed, spokesman with the Pennsylvania State Police, said the behavior can be deadly.
 A driver going 55 mph who looks down at his or her phone for six seconds has traveled more than the length of a football field, blindfolded.